coderrg/Self-Driving-RPi-Car/Base Algorithms/README.md

 This folder contains the original algorithms as well as how they are deployed on an automous Raspberry-Pi car.
-I will upload the Convolutional Neural Network python code once I get around to cleaning it up :D. Algorithm 4 is essentially how the CNN is used to make a prediction.
+I will upload the convolutional neural network Python code once I get around to cleaning it up :D. Algorithm 4 is essentially how the CNN is used to make a prediction.